By Bert Black |

 - Actions detrimental to employer.
 A broad catchall that should be avoided if possible.
 In any event, there should be at least notice and a 30-day opportunity to cure

 - Failure to perform duties or comply with employer rules and policies.
-Another overly broad catchall, but probably not avoidable.
-Again, there should be at least a 30-day opportunity to cure after notice
+Another overly broad catchall, but there should be at least a 30-day opportunity to cure after notice

 - Failure to cooperate with co-workers.
 A nebulous provision that could be very subjectively enforced.
 At the very least there should be an opportunity to cure after notice